 Now More Than Ever, We Need the Wisdom of Sports

-Sports have returned for the most part after being shut down due to Covid-19.
-From International and National Football (soccer) to MLB, NBA, and Golf, games have at least returned for our viewing pleasure on TV.
-Although there is much that is different due to all of the necessary health protocols, the essence of sports, competition, and what it means to be a part of a team, a fan is back.
+Sports have mostly returned after being shut down due to COVID-19.
+From international and national football (soccer) to MLB, NBA, and golf, games have at least returned to TV for our pleasure.
+Although much is different due to all of the necessary health protocols, the essence of sports, competition, and what it means to be a part of a team, fans are back.

-It might be helpful to revisit some of those truths for a moment in light of our current culture.
+We should revisit some of those truths in light of our current culture.

 Detachment

-I love sports, from competing to watching them as a fan to now being a father of children who participate in sports, I believe that sports can teach lessons to all of us no matter what our relationship is to it.
-That said, I do think that there might have been some good from the break as well.
+I love sports, from competing to watching them as a fan to now being the father of children participating in sports.
+Sports can teach lessons to all of us, no matter our relationship with them.
+That said, there might also have been some good from the break.

 There is a beautiful spiritual truth about detachment.
-Namely, when you fast, or actively give something up, in sports case, forced to give it up, you can see things a bit more clearly.
-You become rightly ordered if you will.
+When you fast or actively give something up—in this case, you are forced to give it up—you can see things more clearly.
+You become rightly ordered, if you will.

-As a worldwide community that at times can be fanatically attached to sports and our teams, we experienced first hand that our lives could exist without the 24/7 sports news onslaught.
-More so, especially we American parents were able to take a necessary breather from the crazy sports schedules, leaving our kids to be kids.
-It doesn’t mean we give up on sports as a whole; instead, we had the time to become rightly ordered more holistically and healthily to our relationship with sports.
+As a worldwide community that at times can be fanatically attached to sports and our teams, we experienced firsthand that our lives could exist without the 24/7 sports news onslaught.
+More so, especially, we American parents were able to take a necessary breather from our busy sports schedules, leaving our kids to be kids.
+It doesn’t mean we gave up on sports; instead, we had the time to become rightly ordered more holistically and healthily to our relationship with sports.
 As a result, the time away from it rekindled and gave us the eyes to see the virtues and great attributes that athletics can provide.

 Fans

 During these times, when division and tension reign supreme, sports provide common ground.
-No matter race, creed, political affiliation, or anything else we find to argue with each other about, all of that becomes secondary to the same color jerseys that we wear while we cheer our team on.
-Boy, do we need sports now more than ever to experience a sense of unity with our fellow neighbor once again.
+Race, creed, political affiliation, or anything else we find to argue about becomes secondary to the same color jerseys we wear while we cheer our team on.
+Boy, do we need more sports than ever to experience a sense of unity with our neighbors again?

 Player/Team